Nordic model: Labour markets

-Nordic welfare model
+Welfare model

-The Nordic welfare model refers to the welfare policies of the Nordic countries, which also tie into their labour market policies.
-The Nordic model of welfare is distinguished from other types of welfare states by its emphasis on maximising labour force participation, promoting gender equality, egalitarian, and extensive benefit levels, the large magnitude of income redistribution and liberal use of expansionary fiscal policy.
+The Nordic model is distinguished from others by its emphasis on maximising labour force participation, promoting gender equality, egalitarianism, extensive benefits, income redistribution, and liberal use of expansionary fiscal policy.

-While there are differences among the Nordic countries, they all share a broad commitment to social cohesion, a universal nature of welfare provision in order to safeguard individualism by providing protection for vulnerable individuals and groups in society, and maximising public participation in social decision-making.
-It is characterized by flexibility and openness to innovation in the provision of welfare.
-The Nordic welfare systems are mainly funded through taxation.
+The Nordic countries all share a broad commitment to social cohesion, universal welfare provision, and maximising public participation in social decision-making.
+It is characterized by flexibility and innovation.
+Nordic welfare systems are mainly funded through government spending.

-Despite the common values, the Nordic countries take different approaches to the practical administration of the welfare state.
-Denmark features a high degree of private sector provision of public services and welfare, alongside an assimilation immigration policy.
-Iceland's welfare model is based on a "welfare-to-work" (see workfare) model while part of Finland's welfare state includes the voluntary sector playing a significant role in providing care for the elderly.
+Nordic countries take different approaches to the administration of the welfare state.
+Denmark adopted private sector provision of public services and welfare, alongside an assimilation immigration policy.
+Iceland's welfare model is based on a "welfare-to-work" (workfare) model, while Finland relies on non-profits to play a significant role in elder care.
 Norway relies most extensively on public provision of welfare.